Subject (Course): International Trade and Doing Business in Japan.

 Japanese foreign trade.

 - The main products exported by Japan are cars, electronics, and computers.

 - The largest trading partner is the United States, representing more than 25% of all Japanese exports.

 - The largest export markets include Taiwan, Hong Kong, South Korea, China, and Singapore.

-- Major imports are raw materials such as petroleum, food, and wood products.
+- Largest imports are raw materials such as petroleum, food, and wood products.

 - The main suppliers are the United States, China, Indonesia, South Korea, and Australia.